montylab3d/PyCXX/README.txt

 Note: Python 3.9 has a bug that prevents use of the limited API until this bug is fix and shipped: https://bugs.python.org/issue43155 for details.
-The worksround is to set Py_LIMITED_API to use python 3.8.
+The workaround is to set Py_LIMITED_API to use python 3.8.